 6. Investigative journalist

-Investigative journalists research and examine news stories around the globe to report on social issues.
+What they do: Investigative journalists research and examine news stories around the globe to report on social issues.
 The work they do helps shape society by providing us with crucial information that enables us to make decisions and action plans.

 7. Firefighter

+What they do: If you’re looking for an active job that also entails daily acts of kindness, becoming a firefighter might be right up your alley.
 Firefighters spend their careers managing emergencies, responding to fire breakouts, saving lives and homes, and assisting in other accidents.
-They also dedicate time to educate their communities about fire prevention and help in rescue missions.
+They also dedicate time to educating their communities on fire prevention methods.

 8. Police officer